 5) Prenuptial agreements are a sign of a weak relationship

 Completing a prenuptial agreement requires the ability to discuss financial matters and reach compromises: both skills that are a sign of a strong future marriage.
 Creating a prenup can strengthen your relationship and prepare you for future financial discussions later down the road.
+It promotes transparency and removes any uncertainty around financial expectations, allowing all important decisions to be made by you and your spouse.

 6) Prenuptial agreements are rarely enforced in court